mona2711/Data-modeling/Heterogeneous Data Model/README.md

 ### Objective :
 Model the data and build some features out of it.

+### Implementation :
+Choose to explore how post are linked with each other and how users are linked with each other to build features.

 ### Main Concepts:
 Graph Analysis, Text Analysis and TF-IDF cosine similarity